braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_templates.md

 ---
-nav_title: Creating a Canvas template
+nav_title: Creating a Canvas Template
-article_title: Creating a Canvas template
+article_title: Creating a Canvas Template
 alias: "/canvas_templates/"
 page_order: 0.5
 description: "This reference article covers how to create a template for Canvas."